 Longer-term effects of COVID-19 infection

-As the pandemic has progressed, in Scotland and also globally, there has been an increase in the clinical awareness of the longer-term effects of the COVID-19 virus, which has been referred to as ‘long-COVID’ or ‘post-COVID syndrome’.
+As the coronavirus pandemic has progressed, there has been an increase in the clinical awareness of the longer-term effects of the COVID-19 virus.
+This is known as ‘Long COVID’.

-We recognise that rehabilitation, clinical input and research are all critical to ensuring our population’s recovery from the impacts of the pandemic.
-That is why we are prioritising the implementation of the ‘Framework for Supporting People through Recovery and Rehabilitation’, the development and rollout of a clinical guideline and directly funding research into the long-term effects of COVID-19 infection.
+We recognise that clinical input, rehabilitation and research are all critical to supporting people’s recovery from the impacts of the pandemic.
+That is why have prioritised the development of a clinical guideline, the implementation of the ‘Framework for Supporting People through Recovery and Rehabilitation’, and directly funding research into the longer-term effects of COVID-19.

-- The Framework on Recovery and Rehabilitation from COVID-19 provides clear principles, priorities and objectives to support planning to meet increasing demand and to provide high quality person-centred rehabilitation in different settings.
-A National Advisory Committee on Rehabilitation is being convened to oversee its implementation and will be operational by the new year 2021.
+- the Framework on Recovery and Rehabilitation from COVID-19 provides clear principles, priorities and objectives to support planning to meet increasing demand and to provide high quality person-centred rehabilitation in different settings.
+A National Advisory Committee on Rehabilitation has been convened to oversee its implementation.